 The scholarship is a partnership with the Fulton County Schools and the Rockdale County Public Schools

 The Developing STEM Professionals as Educators and Teacher Leaders (DSPETL) scholarship program is a six-year project funded by the National Science Foundation (NSF).
 It is led by Drs.
-Christine Thomas and Natalie King.
+Natalie King and Christopher Jett.
 NSF awarded Georgia State $3 million to strengthen the STEM teacher workforce by supporting two (2) cohorts of Teaching Fellows for five (5) years each.
 The goals of DSPETL are:

 - To recruit and prepare STEM professionals to serve as highly-effective teachers in high-need middle and high schools in Fulton and Rockdale counties

 - To engage STEM professionals in professional learning experiences for their development as teachers and teacher leaders

 The scholarship pays 100% tuition, a full teaching salary from partnering school districts and a $12,000 stipend for each year of project participation.